mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 }
 ```

-this is bad because it passes the address of variable `t`, which is in a shared memory space and visible to all threads. as the loop iterates, the value of this memory location changes, possibly before the created threads have a chance to read it. we can instead pass the value of `t` itself (so not its address) masked as void*:
+this is bad because it passes the address of variable `t`, which is in a shared memory space and visible to all threads. so the outcome of the program becomes nondeterministic:
+- some thread may have changed the value of `t` before another uses it, and this order is non deterministic

+we can instead pass the value of `t` itself (so not its address) masked as void*:
 ```c
 int t = 69;
 for (int i = 0; i < NUM_iHREADS; i++) {